TNH-Scholar Project Vision¶

 In scope:

-- Infrastructure to support reliable AI-assisted workflows (GenAIService, patterns, provenance).
+- Infrastructure to support reliable, transparent, AI-supported workflows (GenAIService, patterns, provenance).

-- Developer and research tooling (CLI, VS Code integration, batch jobs, evaluation tools).
+- Developer and research tooling (CLI, VS Code integration, batch jobs, evaluation tools), including exploratory work in human–AI and agent-supported software development where it serves the project’s scholarly aims.

 Out of scope (for TNH-Scholar itself):